 Salary After Attending: $99,447

-California State University-Stanislaus is a nationally recognized institution for providing quality education and leading in innovative research.
-The U.S. News and World Report ranked CSU-Stanislaus #6 in Top Performers on Social Mobility, #12 in Top Public Schools, #14 in Best Colleges for Veterans, and #30 in Regional Universities West.
-The university offers undergraduate, graduate, and doctoral degrees in all sorts of subjects.
-The most popular degrees are Bachelor of Arts in Criminal Justice, Bachelor of Arts in Creative Media, Bachelor of Arts in Kinesiology, Bachelor of Science in Public Health Promotion, Master of Science in Psychology, Master of Science in Marine Sciences, Master of Science in Nursing, and a Doctor of Education in Educational Leadership.
+California State University Stanislaus is a nationally recognized institution for providing quality education and leading in innovative research.
+The U.S. News and World Report ranked CSU-Stanislaus 6th in top performers on social mobility, 12th in top public schools, 14th in best colleges for veterans, and 30th in regional universities west.
+The university gives a wide array of learning opportunities offering everything from bachelors to doctorate degrees in various subjects.
 For years graduates have given the university a high student satisfaction rate and graduates have gone on to be successful in a multitude of different careers.